-When it comes to soccer, it can sometimes seem confusing to work out what equipment is used.
-Well, in this article I have answered that question for you.
+When it comes to soccer, it can sometimes seem confusing to work out what soccer field equipment is used.
+Well, in this article, I have answered that question for you.

-This list contains everything that is used in a game of soccer from a goal net all the way down to the referee’s whistle.
+This soccer field equipment list contains everything that is used in a game of soccer, from a goal net down to the referee’s whistle.
 You’ll leave this post knowing exactly what you need for your next soccer game.

-The first piece of equipment that is used in a game of soccer is the goal.
+The first piece of soccer field equipment that is used in a game of soccer is the goal frame.

 As with many things in soccer, there are specific regulations about the size and shape the goal has to be.